 Think about your target market.

 - Who are you trying to reach with your products?

 - What kind of products do they tend to buy?

 You’ll also want to consider your strengths and weaknesses.

 - What crafts are you exceptionally skilled at?

 - What do you enjoy making?

-It’s essential to choose a product that you’re passionate about, as this will help you to stand out from the competition.
+Choosing a product you’re passionate about is essential, as this will help you stand out from the competition.

 The last step is to factor in the cost of materials and the time necessary to complete each project.
 Are people willing to pay the amount you need to charge to profit from your crafts?